gammillweg/mailSet/README.md

 # mailSet
+# Temporary chrippling of mailSet (220412)
+- I have deleted modules configPrep and mailPrep (all java code)
+- I got ahead of myself.
+I need to do a lot more work on my local system before I release my code to the world.
+(Hopefully before the end of summer.
+If it's not back by Dec 2022, then it probably will never be posted.)

 ### Presorted US Mail PS3541 Processing via Excel and a set of Java apps.

 The Denver Area Square Dance Council has been publishing a Square Dance